 There is so much to see in Bologna, from Europe's oldest university (the symbol of Bologna) and the two great towers, to the city's superb Gothic cathedral and medieval churches.
 However, throughout the arcaded streets and piazzas you will find plenty to tempt you from the sightseeing path – restaurants, cafes and bars galore, plus a crowd of inviting shops, and not to mention the opera, theatre and nightspots.

-Direct flights to Bologna Guglielmo Marconi Airport (BLQ) are available from London Gatwick and London Heathrow and take approximately 2 hours 15 minutes.
+Direct flights to Bologna Guglielmo Marconi Airport (BLQ) are available from London Gatwick, London Heathrow, London Stansted, Edinburgh, Bristol and Manchester and take approximately 2 hours 15 minutes.